hsccorp/sensorcollect/README.md

 What
 ------
 An app to collect sensor data in a mobile app.
 Meant to be used while in a car.
 Currently logging accelerometer, gyroscope and GPS data.
+Includes ability to add markers to help you analyze segments of data.

 In addition to collecting data, I'm also logging a simple heuristic of tracking the accelerometer's Z-axis.
 Assuming you move the phone forward when peeking, z-axis seems to be the best indication so far.